fledge-iot/fledge-filter-asset/docs/index.rst

        "datapoints" : [ ".* temp", "current", "voltage" ]
    }

 The type property can be given to specify that all datapoints of a particular type should be removed.
-To remove all datapoints of type image the following can be used.
+To remove all datapoints of type image the following can be used:

 .. code-block:: JSON